-The CA can act as a gate keeper for exchanges in an iSHARE context.
-The Data Consumer needs a certificate to identify itself to the Data Provider.
+The CA can act as a gatekeeper for exchanges in an iSHARE context.
+If the Data Consumer is a machine, it probably needs a certificate to identify itself to the Data Provider.
 The Data Provider can check (through the Authorization Registry) if this certificate is revoked or not.
 When the certificate is revoked, the exchange will not be completed.